 Every once in a while I come across an ancient UV erasable memory device, for which no programming hardware is available.
 The typical reason for this is that the device in question uses unusual, normally high programming voltages, making it impractical to support in a cheap universal programmer.
 Premium programmers typically do support these devices, but often with a $300+ programming adapter (on top of the $600+ we have to pay for the programmer).

 Many, including myself, seek a more affordable option.
-There are plenty of examples of other D.I.Y. programmers for the devices I support in this project, however these are usually quite makeshift bare-minimum-to-do-what-they-wanted affairs and difficult to recreate.
+There are plenty of examples of other D.I.Y. programmers for the devices I support in this project, however these are usually quite makeshift and difficult to recreate.